Prag News

-Prag News is a 24x7 Assamese news channel.
+Prag News is an Indian 24x7 Assamese-language news channel.
 The channel has many times shared false claims and fake news through their platform.
 It is one of the oldest local news channels of Assam based in Guwahati.

 It was launched on 4 March 2001 as a cable-based television channel.
 The channel covers local, national and international news and various other programs.